-BigCommerce is among the top four biggest eCommerce platforms on the market, which powers more than 25 Fortune 1000 companies and many other industry-leading brands.
-In this article today, we will look at some of the most famous BigCommerce customers and their omnichannel business examples.
+BigCommerce is among the top four biggest eCommerce platforms, which powers over 25 Fortune 1000 companies and many other industry-leading brands.
+Today’s article will look at some of the most famous BigCommerce customers and their omnichannel business examples.

-These brands have used BIgCommerce for years to design their website and have earned great achievements.
-Along with BigCommerce, they also adapted to the new trend of retail business – omnichannel – to further improve their customer’s experience and boost their reputation worldwide.
+These brands have used BIgCommerce for years to design their website and have earned outstanding achievements.
+Along with BigCommerce, they also adapted to the new trend of retail business – omnichannel – to improve their customer’s experience further and boost their reputation worldwide.

 In early 2018, the company announced to put digital marketing at its center, focusing on creating a digitalized brand experience and an omnichannel business.
-Launching in 2012, the Pandora app has been doing a very good job at updating the newest/limited charm collections, helping to find the nearest store, setting up a polishing appointment, and many other great features no matter where you are in the world.
+Launching in 2012, the Pandora app has been doing a very good job updating the newest/limited charm collections, helping to find the nearest store, setting up a polishing appointment, and many other great features no matter where you are.

 Both the app and the website allow ladies to design their own bracelets by selecting the charms from multiple collections and pick up in-store to avoid the risk of being lost during delivery.
 The charms are made from silver, gold, or rose gold, which will be worn down after a while wearing it.
 Therefore, Pandora is offering polishing services for free at every store in the world.